How to use the 'exec' command (with examples)

-Use case 1: Replace with the specified command using the current environment variables
+Use case 1: Execute a specific command using the current environment variables

 Code: